 American lobsters have a long life span.
 It’s difficult to determine their exact age because they shed their hard shell when they molt, leaving no evidence of age.
 But scientists believe some American lobsters may live to be 100 years old.

-American lobsters can grow up to 44 pounds.
+American lobsters can grow up to 44 pounds in weight.
 Lobsters must periodically molt in order to grow, shedding their hard, external skeleton (shell) when they grow too large for it and forming a new one.
 They eat voraciously after they molt, often devouring their own recently vacated shells.
 Eating their shell replenishes lost calcium and helps harden their new shell.

-Lobsters molt about 20 to 25 times (over 5 to 8 years) between the time they hatch and when they are able to reproduce.
+Lobsters molt about 20 to 25 times over a period of 5 to 8 years between the time they hatch and when they are able to reproduce.
 Usually, lobsters mate after the females molt.
 Males deposit sperm in the soft-shelled females.
 The female stores the sperm internally for up to a year.
 Females can have 5,000 to more than 100,000 eggs, depending on their size.
 The eggs are fertilized as females release them on the underside of their tails, where they carry them for 9 to 11 months.
-Egg-bearing females move inshore to hatch their eggs.
-The eggs hatch during late spring or early summer.
+Egg-bearing females move inshore to hatch their eggs during late spring or early summer.
 The pelagic (free-swimming) larvae molt four times before they resemble adults and settle to the bottom.
 They will molt more than 20 times over a period of 5 to 8 years before they reach the minimum legal size to be harvested.

 American lobster is a crustacean with a large shrimp-like body and 10 legs, two of which are large, strong claws.
 One is a big-toothed crusher claw for pulverizing shells; the other is a finer-edged ripper claw, resembling a steak knife, for tearing soft flesh.
 Live lobsters are not red like those you see in a restaurant or grocery store.
 Most are either olive-green or greenish-brown; some have orange, reddish, dark green, or black speckles and bluish colors in the joints of their appendages.

-There are three stocks of lobster in U.S. waters - Gulf of Maine, Georges Bank, and southern New England.
-Generally, the Atlantic States Marine Fisheries Commission assesses the lobster stocks every 2 to 5 years.
-Results of stock assessments help the Commission’s lobster management board make decisions on management measures that may be needed to address problems with the lobster resource.
-The management board looks to industry advisors to provide recommendations for managing the fishery to meet management objectives.
+There are three stocks of lobster in U.S. waters - Gulf of Maine, Georges Bank, and Southern New England.
+Generally, the Atlantic States Marine Fisheries Commission (ASMFC) assesses the lobster stocks every 2 to 5 years.
+Results of stock assessments help ASMFC's lobster management board make decisions on management measures that may be needed to address problems with the lobster resource.

 The Gulf of Maine and Georges Bank lobster stocks have increased in abundance over the past 10 to 15 years.
-Both of these stocks are above target population levels.
-The southern New England stock increased in abundance from 1982 until 1997 but has since declined.
-Southern New England stock abundance is currently below the level scientists consider to be sustainable (overfished) and at the lowest level observed since the 1980s, with the rate of small lobsters recruiting into the fishery declining since 2000.
+Based on the latest ASMFC stock assessment in 2009, both of these stocks are not overfished.
+The Southern New England stock increased in abundance from 1982 until 1997 but has since declined.
+Based on the 2009 assessment, the Southern New England stock is considered depleted by ASMFC due to environmental factors and fishing pressure.
+The Southern New England stock is at the lowest level observed since the 1980s, with the number of young lobsters each year reaching a size or life stage that can be caught by the fishing gear (recruitment) declining since 2000.

 State scientists, in cooperation with the lobster industry, are conducting projects to assist with the effective management of the lobster resource.
-Many states have established “ventless trap surveys” to determine the level of juvenile lobster abundance.
-By removing escape vents from the lobster traps and setting them at random, researchers can assess the abundance of small lobsters and the potential for recruitment in the future.
-These surveys complement longstanding trawl surveys conducted by NOAA Fisheries and the states.
-Since trawl gear can’t effectively sample rocky or shallow coastal bottom types, the ventless trap surveys fill the data gap.
+Many states have established "ventless trap surveys" to quantify the abundance of juvenile lobsters.
+By removing escape vents from the lobster traps and randomly placing those traps within certain depth categories and geographic areas, researchers can assess the abundance of juvenile lobsters and the potential for young lobsters reaching a size or life stage that can be caught by the fishing gear (recruitment) in the future.
+These surveys complement longstanding fishery-independent bottom trawl surveys conducted by NOAA Fisheries and the states.
+Since trawl gear cannot effectively sample rocky or shallow coastal bottom types, the ventless trap surveys attempt to fill this data gap by using fixed lobster gear without escape vents.

-Researchers are also currently developing techniques to breed American lobsters and are analyzing the economic feasibility of commercial aquaculture of this important lobster species.
+Researchers at the New England Aquarium are also currently developing techniques to breed American lobsters and are analyzing the economic feasibility of commercial aquaculture of this important lobster species.

 Harvesting American lobster

 Most fishermen use traps to harvest lobster.
 They bait rectangular, wire-mesh traps then lower them to the ocean floor in water 15 to 1,000 feet deep.
-A buoy is attached to the trap line to mark the trap’s location.
+A buoy that marks the trap's location is attached to the trap line.
 Fishermen haul the traps back to the surface every few days to check their catch, although the frequency varies depending on the season and the location.

-The Northeast/Mid-Atlantic American lobster trap/pot fishery can incidentally entangle large whales (such as endangered right, humpback, and fin whales).
-Lobstermen follow a number of regulations to protect large whales from fishing gear.
+The Northeast/Mid-Atlantic American lobster trap/pot fishery can incidentally entangle large whales.
+To reduce injuries and deaths of large whales due to fisheries interactions the Atlantic Large Whale Take Reduction Plan was first implemented in 1997.
+Lobstermen must follow a number of regulations to protect large whales from fishing gear.
 For example, lobstermen must use sinking groundlines between traps to reduce the amount of line in the water column, which reduces the potential for whales and other protected species to become entangled.
+In addition, lobster permit holders are required to haul their active traps at least once every 30 days.

 Traps can incidentally catch finfish and invertebrates (such as crabs and conch).
-Ghost traps (lost gear that continues to capture lobster and other species) can also be a problem in the lobster fishery.
-Regulations require biodegradable escape panels or hinges on traps to prevent ghost fishing.
+Ghost traps are lost gear that continues to capture lobster and other species and may pose a hazard to other marine species.
+Regulations require traps to be configured with biodegradable escape panels or hinges on traps to prevent ghost fishing.
 Escape panels must be large enough to reduce bycatch of undersized lobsters.

 Who’s in charge?
-The states and NOAA Fisheries cooperatively manage the American lobster resource and fishery under the framework of the Atlantic States Marine Fisheries Commission (ASMFC).
+The states and NOAA Fisheries cooperatively manage the American lobster resource and fishery under the framework of the Atlantic States Marine Fisheries Commission (ASMFC) .
 Each lobster harvesting state has three members on the ASMFC lobster management board and NOAA Fisheries has one representative on the board.
-Each state and NOAA Fisheries get one vote when deliberating management measures for American Lobster.
+Each state and NOAA Fisheries have one vote when deliberating management measures for American lobster.
+The management board looks to industry advisors to provide recommendations for managing the fishery to meet management objectives.
 States have jurisdiction for implementing measures in state waters (from the coast out to 3 miles), while NOAA Fisheries implements complementary regulations for the American lobster fishery in offshore federal waters (3 to 200 miles from shore).

-Current management: The American lobster’s range is divided into seven areas for management purposes.
-There are seven Lobster Conservation Management Teams for each of these management areas.
+Current management: The American lobster's range is divided into three stock areas and seven management areas.
+There are seven Lobster Conservation Management Teams, one for each management area.
 These teams, made up of industry representatives, recommend measures to address the specific needs of their respective management areas.
 Federal waters contain portions of six of the seven management areas; only Area 6 is totally within state waters (Long Island Sound, which consists of New York and Connecticut state waters).

 State waters (within 3 miles of shore): Interstate Fishery Management Plan for American Lobster